 - Fireplace candles or lighters go atop the mantel, not alongside the firewood, in easy reach.

 - Maintain the kitchen stove in good working condition, and keep baking soda on hand to extinguish stove-top fires.

 - In the garage, disconnect electrical tools and appliances when you're finished using them.

-- Secure important papers in water- and fireproof strongboxes.
-Better yet: Put them in a safe-deposit box off-site.
+- Secure essential papers in water- and fireproof strongboxes.
+Better yet: Put them in a safe deposit box off-site.

 - Consider purchasing escape ladders for top story bedrooms to ensure family members have a means of escape should a fire break out.